quiltdata/iac/README.md

 ### Verify the plan

 Before calling `apply` read `terraform plan` carefully to ensure that it does not inadvertently destroy and recreate the stack.
-The following changes have been known to cause issues (see [examples/main.tf](examples/main.tf) for context).
+The following modifications are known to cause issues (see [examples/main.tf](examples/main.tf) for context).

 1. Modifying `local.name`
 1. Modifying `local.build_file_path`